UnderminersTeam/UndertaleModTool/SCRIPTS.md

 - `TouchControlsEnabler.csx`: Adds mobile touch controls to Undertale or Deltarune.
 - `TTFFonts.csx`: Marks all fonts in Undertale to be externally loaded.
 Does not handle Japanese text.
 - `TTFFonts_Deltarune.csx`: Marks all fonts in Deltarune to be externally loaded.
 Does not handle Japanese text.
+- `UndertaleDebugMsg.csx`: Displays the contents of `global.msg` on-screen while debug mode is enabled in Undertale.
+- `UndertaleDebugToggler.csx`: Makes it possible to switch debug mode on and off using F1 in Undertale.
 - `UndertaleDialogSimulator.csx`: Adds a dialogue editor to Undertale.
 - `UndertaleRunButton.csx`: Removes the debug check from the Backspace hotkey speed boost in Undertale.
 - `UndertaleWithJSONs.csx`: This script JSONifies all Undertale versions with Japanese support, 1.05+.
 Switch languages using F11.
 Reload text for current language from JSON on command using F12.